misikirmehari/learn_command_line_exercises/do_more_chapter_10/Readme.md

 ### Use the cp -r command to copy more directories with files in them.

-    Please use markdown formatting listing the command(s) you ran to accomplish this
+    Please use markdown formatting listing the command(s) you ran to accomplish this task

 ### Copy a file to your home directory or desktop.